-- encouraging others to act in accordance with this Code of Conduct and taking action when they observe behaviour which are outside of the Code of Conduct - developing relationships based on mutual respect, equity and fairness - working in partnership in a courteous, respectful and encouraging manner - valuing the input of others - sharing expertise and knowledge in appropriate forums, and in a considered manner - respecting the rights of others as individuals - giving encouraging and constructive feedback, and respecting the value of different professional approaches - being prepared to have difficult conversations and use constructive processes to address differences of opinion.
+- encouraging others to act in accordance with this Code of Conduct and taking action when they observe behaviours which are outside of the Code of Conduct - developing relationships based on mutual respect, equity and fairness - working in partnership in a courteous, respectful and encouraging manner - valuing the input of others - sharing expertise and knowledge in appropriate forums, and in a considered manner - respecting the rights of others as individuals - giving encouraging and constructive feedback, and respecting the value of different professional approaches - being prepared to have difficult conversations and use constructive processes to address differences of opinion.

 ATTACHMENT 2.
-CODE OF CONDUCT POLICY ACKNOWLEDGEMENT FOR STAFF

-I hereby acknowledge that on \\\\\[Insert Date], I have accessed and read the Code of Conduct policy for HEP available on http://www.heathmonteastpreschool.org.au/policy.html).

-I have read the policy and I understand its contents.

-I commit to abiding by the Code of Conduct and fulfilling my responsibilities as outlined in this policy whilst working at HEP.

-I understand that the approved provider will address any breach of this policy, and that any serious breach could lead to disciplinary or legal action.

-Signature

-Name (please print)

-Date
+CODE OF CONDUCT POLICY ACKNOWLEDGEMENT FOR APPROVED PROVIDER, PERSONS WITH MANAGEMENT AND CONTROL, NOMINATED SUPERVISOR, PERSON IN DAY-TO-DAY CHARGE AND ALL STAFF hereby acknowledge that on Heathmont East PreSchool.
+[Insert Date], I received a co py of the Code of Conduct policy for have read the policy and I under stand its contents. commit to abiding by the Code o at Heathmont East Preschool. f Conduct and fulfilling my responsibilitie es as outlined in this policy whilst working understand that the approved pro ead to disciplinary or legal action. ovider will address any breach of this po licy, and that any serious breach could Signature Name (please print) Date Witness signature Name (please print) Date

-Thank you for your contribution to making HEP an open, safe, welcoming, and friendly environment.
+Thank you for your contribution to making Heathmont East PreSchool an open, safe, welcoming, and friendly environment.